JaskRendix/spacex-dragon-repository/README.md

 - A rocket can't join a mission if it's already marked `IN_SPACE`.
 - Once a mission hits `ENDED`, it's locked.
 No more assignments.
 - Everything lives in memory.
 Restart the app, start fresh.

+## Verified Behaviors (via tests)
+- Rejects assigning a rocket that's already tied to a mission.
+- Mission status reacts to the state of its rockets.
+- `ENDED` missions block new assignments.
+- Summary ordering is stable and covered by tests.

 ---